 This program is available from the U.S. Department of Education to parents of undergraduate students and to graduate students, who need funding beyond Direct Loans.
 Applicants must be credit-worthy to qualify for this program.
 A PLUS borrower may receive a PLUS Loan up to the total Estimated Cost of Attendance (COA) less financial aid resources received by the student.

 Students needing additional funds or who may be ineligible for federal aid may want to apply for a private alternative loan.
 You are encouraged to consider obtaining a private alternative loan only if you need funds above and beyond the maximum amount of Federal Direct Loans.
 As well, you are encouraged to research various lenders as the application requirements, terms and interest rates can vary.
-ABU does not recommend any particular private alternative lender.
+AB does not recommend any particular private alternative lender.
 A good place to begin your search is elmselect.com.